Why Teach in Chiang Mai, Thailand? Six Pros and Six Cons

 A supportive team

-We're lucky at our school to have a nice team to work with.
 The other foreign teachers are always sharing ideas and experiences and helping each other figure out what on earth is going on.
 Most of the Thai teachers are nice too, and we've made friends with some of them.
 Befriending the Thai teachers at school is a very good thing - they know the city, culture and school system a lot more than anyone else and can be an invaluable source of advice and information as well as great friends.

 A year long contract